Thorn Australia Pty Ltd Privacy and Credit Reporting Policy

 As our website is linked to the internet, and the internet is inherently insecure, we cannot provide any assurance regarding the security of transmission of information you communicate to us online.
 We also cannot guarantee that the information you supply will not be intercepted while being transmitted over the internet.
 Accordingly, any personal information or other information which you transmit to us online is transmitted at your own risk.

-We have a number of websites, including websites which allow you to either apply for credit or a consumer lease (all referred to as the “Website” in this policy).
+We have a number of websites, including websites which allow you to apply for credit (all referred to as the “Website” in this policy).

 When you visit the Website, we or agencies on our behalf and our internet service provider may monitor and make a record of your visit and log the following “clickstream data” for statistical purposes: